IRAQ-hacker/silver-insta/README.md

 `php bot.php`

-- *Second
+# Second

 Secondly, it will ask you for a token for the Telegram account.
-Create a bot and send the token to the tool Then put my hands on the telegram account And go to your account and send the word start in the bot and log in and then put an Instagram account, you don't need a new one just to run the tool and that's it and enjoy the hack Greetings Silver.
+Create a bot and send the token to the tool
+Then put my hands on the telegram account
+And go to your account and send the word start in the bot And log in and then put an Instagram account, you don't need a new one just to run the tool
+And that's it and enjoy the hack Greetings Silver.

+# telegram Channel :

+# telegram account